Guadalupe-Blanco River: Continuous Water Quality Monitoring

 Project Description

-For this project, new CWQM stations will be added to the Network at three locations: on Cypress Creek (near the confluence with the Blanco River); Geronimo Creek (at SH 123 in Guadalupe County); and Sandies Creek (near Cuero).
+For this project, new CWQM stations were added to the Network at three locations: on Cypress Creek (near the confluence with the Blanco River); Geronimo Creek (at SH 123 in Guadalupe County); and Sandies Creek (near Cuero).
 These sites were chosen because each water body has water quality impairments in need of monitoring.

 Documents

-- Fact Sheet (updated quarterly)
+- Fact Sheet (final)

 For More Information